10 Top tips for visiting beautiful Bali after the Pandemic

 Accommodation:

-If you are wanting a luxury experince right on the beach, Indiana Kenanga is the perfect location for you.
+If you are wanting a luxury experience right on the beach, Indiana Kenanga is the perfect location for you.
 They have a fancy french restaurant, a beautiful pool, and a luxurious spa.
 Go on, spoil yourself!
+Gorgeous spot for sunset!

 Newly renovated Ohana’s is the picture perfect beach resort.
 If you are wanting more of a vibe with sunset music tunes and an Instagramable setting and people, then Ohana’s is for you!